-Let’s revive the Good Neighbor policy!
+Let’s build a real Good Neighbor policy!

 We should revive Franklin D. Roosevelt’s Good Neighbor Policy to bring peace and cooperation with Latin America and the Caribbean, and stop US meddling in their politics.
 From migration, the war on drugs, poverty and the environment — we only stand to benefit from a policy that is based on peace, cooperation, and respect.
 The Coronavirus pandemic reminds us of the value of good neighbors; it is time we applied that to the relationship between the United States and its neighbors in the South.